 Is it possible to do better?
-In the case of MAX-3SAT, the theory of NP-completeness tells us that if we find an optimal solution substantially faster than by brute-force search, then we could do so for every problem in NP, which is viewed as an unlikely state of things.
+In the case of MAX-3SAT, the theory of NP-completeness tells us that if we find an optimal solution substantially faster than by brute-force search, then we could do so for every problem in NP, which is unlikely to be possible.
 This is true even if the MAX-3SAT instance is completely consistent: Even if there exists an assignment that satisfies all the constraints, finding such an assignment would take an inordinate amount of time in the worst case.

 What about MAX-3LIN?
-If all constraints are simultaneously satsifiable, then we can find a satisfying assignment, i.e. a solution to the system of equations, by Gaussian elimination (or related linear algebra techniques).
+If all constraints are simultaneously satsifiable, then we can find a satisfying assignment, i.e. a solution to the system of equations, via linear algebra.
 But what the equations are inconsistent?
 Can we still find an assignment that satisfies a large fraction of them?
-Notice that in expectation, a random assignment will satisfy half the equations.
+In expectation, a random assignment will satisfy half the equations.
 It turns out that this is essentially the best possible performance any efficient algorithm can guarantee in the worst case.

-We will use the following terminology: We say a task is NP-hard if given an algorithm that achieves this task in time at most $t(n) \ge n$ on all instances of size n, for every NP problem there exists some other algorithm that solves all instances of size n in time t(p(n)) for some polynomial p.
-If t(n) grows at a rate slower than $2^{n^{\varepsilon}}$ for every $\varepsilon > 0$ this is considered unlikely.
+We will use the following terminology: We say a task is NP-hard if given an algorithm that achieves this task in time at most $t(n) \ge n$ on all instances of size n, for every NP problem there exists some other algorithm that solves all instances of size n in time t(p(n)) for some polynomial p (that depends on the problem).

 Theorem 1 (Håstad).
-For any constants $\eta, \varepsilon > 0$ the following task is NP-hard: Given a MAX-3LIN instance in which at least a $1 - \eta$ fraction of the constraints are simultaneously satisfiable, return an assignment that satisfies at least $(1 + \varepsilon)/2$ of them.
+For any constants $\eta, \varepsilon > 0$ the following task is NP-hard: Given a MAX-3LIN instance in which at least a $1 - \eta$ fraction of the constraints are simultaneously satisfiable, return an assignment that satisfies at least a $(1 + \varepsilon)/2$ fraction of them.